flyingoctopus/resume/README.md

 This project relies on the following Ruby gems:

 - `prawn`: For PDF generation.
+- `mini_magick`: For image processing in PDF generation.
 - `active_support`: For various utility methods and extensions.
 - `active_model`: For object modeling.